 8. Following the Secretary-General's budget proposal to the General Assembly, MONUSCO issued Information Circulars to its entire staff on 6 and 9 March 2015, 14 April 2015, and 20 April 2015, with regard to the proposed budget, the establishment of a Comparative Review Panel (CRP), and the review criteria.

-9. Under the proposed new structure for the Mission which was approved by the General Assembly, the military force in Bukavu was to be reduced by one themselves does not alter the Organization's obligations under paragraph 3.7 of ST/AI/2013/4.
+9. Under the proposed new structure for the Mission, which was approved by the General Assembly, the military force ins themselves does not alter the Organization's obligations under paragraph 3.7 of ST/AI/2013/4.